LukeShortCloud/rootpages/src/programming/devops.rst

 Technical Design Document
 --------------------------

-A technical design document (TDD) verbosely explains exactly how a program will work (in the present tense) and why the program is needed and precisely how it will be created.
+A technical design document verbosely explains exactly how a program will work (in the present tense) and why the program is needed and precisely how it will be created.
 This also helps to define unit tests.
-The TDD should describe:
+The document should describe:

 -  The purpose of the program.
 -  Use cases.
 Examples of how the program will be consumed by end-users.